MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-to-remove-and-reapply-item-entries.md

 - You have made an incorrect fixed application.
 - You have to return an item to which a sale has already been applied.

 If possible, use a document to reapply an item ledger entry.
 For example, if you must make a purchase return of an item to which a sale has already been applied, you can reapply by creating and posting the purchase return document by using the correct application in the **Appl.-to Item Entry** field on the purchase return line.
 You can use the **Get Posted Document Lines to Reverse** function or the **Copy Document** function in the purchase return document to make this easier.
 When you post the document, the item ledger entry is automatically reapplied.
-For more information, see [How to: Process Purchase Returns or Cancellations](purchasing-how-process-purchase-returns-cancellations.md).
+For more information, see [Process Purchase Returns or Cancellations](purchasing-how-process-purchase-returns-cancellations.md).

 If you cannot use a document to reapply, such as when you have to correct a fixed application, then use the **Application Worksheet** window to correct an application.